-In order to ensure that our data was representative we needed to understand what percentage of projects on Kickstarter succeeded in gaining funding as this would allow us to analyse a set of projects by the same percentage, and then to look at the funded group and the non funded group to see what % of each group had a video.
+In order to ensure that our data was representative we needed to understand what percentage of projects on Kickstarter succeeded in gaining funding.
+This would allow us to analyse a set of projects by the same percentage, and then to look at the funded group and the non-funded group to see what percentage of each group had a kickstarter video.

-For example if we looked at only videos that had gained funding we would not be able to see the effect video has in helping project owners to get funding, Likewise if we only analysed projects that failed to get funding we would not be able to see the effect of video.
+For example, if we looked at only videos that had gained funding, we would not be able to see the effect video has in helping project owners to get funding.
+Likewise, if we only analysed projects that failed to get funding, we would not be able to see the effect of a Kickstarter video.

 On Kickstarter 56% of projects fail to get funded and 44% achieve funding – see detail here.

 Therefore in order to make our data representative of the Kickstarter site as a whole, from our total of 7,196 projects we would ensure that 3,166 successfully received funding and the balance of 4,030 would be projects that had failed to get funding.

 In addition to the top-line stats, we also looked into a range of other aspects of the data to uncover the types of projects where a video is most important.
 We also looked at the specific geographical areas of the world where a video is most influential in helping a project to get funded.